-1 Regulatory agencies
+Regulatory agencies

-Identify the regulatory agencies responsible for regulating insurance and reinsurance companies.
+1 Identify the regulatory agencies responsible for regulating insurance and reinsurance companies.

-Ireland has a well-established efficient prudential regulatory infrastructure that complies with best international standards and focuses on risk-based regulation and the application of the proportionality principle.
+Ireland has a well-established, efficient prudential regulatory infrastructure that complies with best international standards and focuses on risk-based regulation and the application of the proportionality principle.

-The Central Bank of Ireland (the Central Bank) is responsible for the prudential supervision and regulation of (re)insurance undertakings authorised in Ireland to ensure compliance with regulatory requirements.
+The Central Bank of Ireland (the Central Bank) is responsible for the prudential supervision and regulation of insurance and reinsurance undertakings authorised in Ireland to ensure compliance with regulatory requirements.
 The Central Bank is a well-regarded regulatory authority and enjoys a reputation for being a robust yet business-friendly regulator.
-The European Union (Insurance and Reinsurance) Regulations 2015 (the 2015 Regulations), which transposed Directive 2009/138/EC of the European Parliament and of the Council of 25 November 2009 (Solvency II) into Irish law, sets out the regulatory framework within which insurance activity may be carried out by (re)insurers in Ireland.
+The European Union (Insurance and Reinsurance) Regulations 2015 (the 2015 Regulations), which transposed Directive 2009/138/EC of the European Parliament and of the Council of 25 November 2009 (Solvency II) into Irish law, set out the regulatory framework within which insurance activity may be carried out by insurers and reinsurers in Ireland.
 The 2015 Regulations received minor amendments by way of the European Union (Insurance and Reinsurance) (Amendment) Regulations 2017 (the 2017 Regulations).

-The Central Bank plays a pivotal role in the supervision and regulation of (re)insurance undertakings in Ireland to ensure compliance with regulatory requirements without placing burdensome administrative requirements on (re)insurance operators.
+The Central Bank plays a pivotal role in the supervision and regulation of insurance and reinsurance undertakings in Ireland to ensure compliance with regulatory requirements without placing burdensome administrative requirements on insurance and reinsurance operators.